brisa-build/brisa/packages/docs/api-reference/components/web-context.md

 }
 ```

+> [!TIP]
+>
+> A web component in the layout is not unmounted after SPA navigation.
+Therefore, we need the `params` signal to be reactive and update the component when the URL changes.

 > [!NOTE]
 >
 > Ultimately, we believe that the **JavaScript community** will contribute more refined signals than these examples.
 We encourage developers to share their signals with the community to enhance the Brisa ecosystem.